LabKey/labkey-ui-components/packages/components/docs/QueryModel.md

  - Create a component that implements the `InjectedQueryModels` interface
  - Wrap your component with `withQueryModels` (e.g `const MyComponentWithModels = withQueryModels(MyComponent)`)
  - Use your wrapped component: `<MyComponentWithModels queryConfigs={myQueryConfigs} />`
+    - If you don't have enough information to instantiate a model when you render your wrapped component you can always add a model later via `actions.addModel(queryConfig: QueryConfig)`, this is often done if a schema name or query name comes from user input (e.g. from a `<select>` menu).

 ### GridPanel